fraserivison/drf-api/README.md

      - `title`: The name of the track.
      - `artist`: The artist or DJ who created the track.
      - `file`: The audio file associated with the track.
-     - `username`: ForeignKey to the Profile model, linking the track to a specific user.
+     - `owner`: ForeignKey to the Profile model, linking the track to a specific user.
      - `rating`: An average rating for the track.
-   - **Relationships**: Each track is associated with one profile, and the track's data can be updated by the track's username.
+   - **Relationships**: Each track is associated with one profile, and the track's data can be updated by the track's owner.

 ### 3. **Event Model**
    - **Purpose**: Stores details about events hosted by users (e.g., DJ gigs, parties).